DEIB-GECO/i-etl/README.md

 6. Then, you should adapt the main file `query.py` with your own settings (database name, etc)
 7. Finally, you can run the `query.py` file with `python3 query.py`

+### Example to retrieve data

+A main example is available in the `query.py` file (https://git.rwth-aachen.de/padme-development/external/better/data-cataloging/etl/-/blob/main/src/query.py).

+Lines 9 to 11, respectively 21 to 23, contain the user input:
+- The variable `FEATURE_CODES` is a dictionary (map) to associate a variable name to the ontology term that has been associated to it in the metadata (https://drive.google.com/drive/u/1/folders/1J-3C2g06WbC1gUE_3KaDp3_v1uKHXxFV)
+- The variable `FEATURE_FILTERS` is a dictionary (map) to associate a variable name to (a) its code under the key `code`, and (b) the filter to apply under the key `filter`.
+The value of the `filter` should be a MongoDB `match`.
+Note that the variables mentionned in the filters may differ from the ones selected.
+- The variable `FEATURES_VALUE_PROCESS` is a dictionary (map) to associate a variable to a MongoDB operator to process/flatten the fetched values.
+The values in this dicationary can be either `get_label` to get the human-readable name of a category, or any other MongoDB operator.
+It should be used for the variables leading to non-atomic values (especially dictionaries).
+If no process is needed (because the value is atomic) or you do not know which MongoDB operator to choose, use `None`.

+The next lines create a new `DataRetriever` with the information for the MongoDB connection, user variables, and the query type which is `data`.
+The method `run()` generates the MongoDB query to fetch the data from the specified database.
+Then, it loads the fetched data into a DataFrame.
+This DataFrame is accessible in the variable `the_dataframe` (see `dataRetriever.the_dataframe`).
+Finally, the dataframe is exported to a CSV file.

+For instance, in the `query.py` file, the first query fetches, for all female patients, their associated VCF filepath and wether they have hypotonia.
+The second query retrieves the same information for the IMGGE hospital.
+## Example to retrieve metadata

+A main example is available in the `query.py` file (https://git.rwth-aachen.de/padme-development/external/better/data-cataloging/etl/-/blob/main/src/query.py).

+Line 33 contains the user input:
+- The variable `FEATURE_CODES` is an array (list) of the variable codes we want to collect metadata for (to find the variable codes, look at the metadata: https://drive.google.com/drive/u/1/folders/1J-3C2g06WbC1gUE_3KaDp3_v1uKHXxFV)

+The next lines create a new `DataRetriever` with the information for the MongoDB connection, user variables, and the query type which is `metadata`.
+The method `run()` generates the MongoDB query to fetch the metadata from the specified database.
+Then, it loads the fetched metadata into a DataFrame.
+This DataFrame is accessible in the variable `the_dataframe` (see `dataRetriever.the_dataframe`).
+Finally, the dataframe is exported to a CSV file.

+For instance, in the `query.py` file, the last query fetches all metadata information about variables `hypotonia`, `vcf_path` and `gene`.
+The retrieved information concerns the variable name, code, data type, categories, visbility, etc. (all information specified in the metadata: to find the variable codes, look at the metadata: https://drive.google.com/drive/u/1/folders/1J-3C2g06WbC1gUE_3KaDp3_v1uKHXxFV)

 ## 5. For developers